 Many community organizations and leaders are dedicated to promoting early childhood programs and education.
-With a vast network of individuals and organizations focused on early childhood, it is crucial that these associations focus on the areas with the highest need.
+With a vast network of individuals and organizations focused on early childhood, it is crucial that these institutions focus on the areas with the highest need.
 In order to do so, there must be a shared vision that recognizes the largest areas for the City of Madison to grow and common goals to address these areas.

-There must be open lines of communication through a core group of community leaders and this group of people should be representative of the community.
+There must be open lines of communication through a core groups of community leaders and this groups of people should be representative of the community.
 Within this group, organizations should work together to address common goals.

-To date, many steps have been taken to begin to address this recommendation, such as through the creation of the NLC Advisory Group and the Dane Brain Collective, which brought the film No Small Matter to Madison in 2019.
+Many steps have been taken to begin to address this recommendation, such as through the creation of the NLC Advisory Group and the Dane Brain Collective, which brought the film No Small Matters to Madison in 2019.
 These groups, with several overlapping members, represent a large cross-section of the early childhood community.

-To continue to address these issues, it is recommended that the NLC Advisory Group and the Dane Brain Collective merge, expand membership to bring in more local expertise through existing groups such as the Director's Caucus, Birth to Three staff, home visitors, and Joining Forces for Families social workers and begin to meet two times per year to review the progress made on the Comprehensive Early Childhood Plan.
+To continue to address these issues, it is recommended that the NLC Advisory Group and the Dane Brain Collective merge, expand membership and begin to meet biannually to review the progress made on the Comprehensive Early Childhood Plan.
 The existing Madison Metropolitan School District (MMSD) early childhood advisory group will be a part of this structure.
 Additionally, the Plan should be updated periodically to ensure all recommendations are still priorities within the daily work of early childhood organizations.

 Finally, there is a need to coordinate professional learning opportunities across and between sectors and agencies.
 To that end, members of the merged early childhood group will look for occasions to provide such learning opportunities.

-Timeframe Milestone Partners/Who will complete milestone Outcome Spring 2020 NLC Advisory Group members reach out to Dane Brain Collective to suggest a merger and create parameters for the group NLC Advisory Group Members Dane Brain Collective Groups are merged Summer 2020 New members sought Merged Group Members (yet to be named) Broader representation in the group from individuals beyond child care Fall 2020 and two times per year thereafter Merged group meets to review progress Merged Group Members Review and revisions of Comprehensive Early Childhood Plan
+Timeframe Milestone Partners/Who will complete milestone Outcome Spring 2020 NLC Advisory Group members reach out to Dane Brain Collective to suggest a merger and create parameters for the group, including a name NLC Advisory Group Members Groups are merged Summer 2020 New members sought Merged Group Members (yet to be named) More comprehensive representation in the group Fall 2020 and biannually thereafter Merged group meets to review progress Merged Group Members Review and revisions of Comprehensive Early Childhood Plan

-Recommendation 5: Inform Strategies with Data

-Target: Local early childhood leaders use data to drive systems change.
+Recommendation 5: Inform Strategies with Data Target: Local early childhood leaders use data to drive systems change.

 Using data to drive decisions and best practices in early childhood is crucial for the City of Madison.
 Some agencies, programs, and departments have internal data that are used to drive decisions, but there are few common reporting mechanisms for the City of Madison.
-There is also a lack of capacity to analyze the data that is available.
 A standardized system for data reporting will only strengthen early childhood programs and services and give programs an opportunity to increase their quality that is backed by data.
-This will also allow us to concretely demonstrate our needs when applying for philanthropic, state or federal funding opportunities.
-To support this, we also recommend working with faculty from the University of Wisconsin-Madison to develop capacity within local organizations to analyze data to use it to its fullest potential.